leonsariel/adai1-TodoList/README.md

 License
 ========================================================

- TODO List: record/delete TODO items with checkbox, archive function and can be email Copyright (C) 2014  Anni Dai adai1@ualberta.ca
+ adai1-TodoList: record/delete TODO items with checkbox, archive function and can be email Copyright (C) 2014  Anni Dai adai1@ualberta.ca

  This program is free software: you can redistribute it and/or modify